mohammad-ghadri/Intorduction_to_Mechatronics/README.md

-# Mechatronics
-DIY Camera Slider with Pan and Tilt Head
+# Mechatronics: DIY Camera Slider with Pan and Tilt Head

 Project Subject for the "Introduction to Mechtronic": DIY Camera Slider with Pan and Tilt Head